 Et ecce terræmótus - "And behold there was a great earthquake" - is the second Psalm antiphon at Lauds on Easter Day.
-Here's the entry for the Antiphons and Psalm at Breviary.net (Psalm number according to the Vulgate; this is Psalm 100 for Anglicans):
+You can look this up at Divinum Officium ; just enter (for instance) 3-31-2013 for Easter's date, and then click "Laudes."
+(The Psalm number is according to the Vulgate; this is Psalm 100 for Anglicans):

 Ant.
 Et ecce terræmótus * factus est magnus : Angelus enim Dómini descéndit de cælo, allelúja.

 Ant.
 And behold there was a great earthquake, * for the Angel of the Lord descended from heaven, allelúja.

 Psalmus 99.
 Jubilate

 Jubiláte Deo, omnis terra: * servíte Dómino in lætítia.

 2 Introíte in conspéctu ejus, * in exsultatióne.